 The Rutland Garden Club

-The Rutland Garden Club does work in many areas of Downtown Rutland.
-They have planted gardens for The Rutland City Police Department, The Chaffee Art Center, The Rutland Free Library, and have gardens devoted to pay respect to our country’s Veterans as well.
-They have received the “ Downtown Hero” award for beautifying Rutland and gained recognition from the National Garden Club for their efforts.
+The Rutland Garden Club volunteers in many areas of Downtown Rutland, including the planting of flower boxes and hanging baskets.
+The Garden Club maintains gardens for The City Police Department, The Chaffee Art Center, The Rutland Free Library, and The Main Street Park Veteran’s Memorial.
+They received the “ Downtown Hero” award for beautifying Rutland and gained recognition from the National Garden Club for their efforts.

-Depot Park is in the center of downtown Rutland by the Rutland Plaza.
-The park got its name because it was once part of a twenty acre area which included a Railroad station and large parking garage.
-Having no longer a need for the RR station and parking garage , in 1997 the “Big Dig,” started the construction of a shopping mall and parking lot.
 Brenda Isaacs, a member of the garden club, wanted to create a park with “head turning, traffic stopping” beauty.
-The garden club developed three gardens in this location with the help of The Boys and Girls CLub , 4-H, and the Rotary Club.
+The garden club developed three gardens in this location with the help of The Boys and Girls Club , 4-H, and the Rotary Club.

 Godnick Adult Center